-GTS was born from passion and my personal commitment for change.
-I wanted to combine the use of physiotherapy, rehabilitation & Lifestyle to help others enhance and optimize their life.
-From a young age I was diagnosed with ADHD, ADD, depression and bi-polar disorder; all diseases which were supplemented with Ritalin, Adderall and Prozac.
-Years later I discovered that food allergies were the culprit—all of my so-called “illnesses” were easily treatable with diet and exercise.
+GTS was born from the passion and my commitment to change.
+I wanted to combine the use of physiotherapy, rehabilitation & lifestyle to help others enhance and optimize their life.
+From a young age, I was diagnosed with ADHD, ADD, depression, and bipolar disorder; all diseases which were supplemented with Ritalin, Adderall, and Prozac.
+Years later, I discovered that food allergies were the culprit—all of my so-called “illnesses” were easily treatable with diet and exercise.
 My issues were coupled with excruciating pain from my scoliosis and a muscular system that always leans towards the tight & immobile side.
 This lead to shoulder impingement, achilles tendonitis, tennis elbow, and multiple other painful issues all related to my poor mobility.
 Countless doctors and physical therapists related this to my scoliosis and told me there was nothing I could do.

-Today I run two offices in Stuttgart and Karlsruhe, focused on integrating the importance of lifestyle into modern day rehabilitation & physiotherapy.
-The implementation of mobility and stretching, along with cold therapy, breathing techniques, mental training and mindfulness has been able to reverse scoliosis, poor posture, and chronic shoulder tendonitis/plantar fasciitis without the use of medication.
+Today I run two offices in Stuttgart and Karlsruhe, focused on integrating the importance of lifestyle into modern-day rehabilitation & physiotherapy.
+The implementation of mobility and stretching, along with cold therapy, breathing techniques, mental training, and mindfulness has been able to reverse scoliosis, poor posture, and chronic shoulder tendonitis/plantar fasciitis without the use of medication.

 I serve as an adjunct lecturer for the University of Tubingen’s Sports Science Program where I teach my own curriculum on Movement, Mobility, Rehabilitation, and Lifestyle.
 For more information about my practices, check out gtsgermany on Instagram and Grant Training Systems on Youtube.
 Contact me at [email protected] for guidance to a pain free path.
 Or book an APPOINTMENT HERE